 Seeking a unique Dusseldorf experience?
-Hop aboard a evening Rhine River cruise for an night of holiday fun.
-The 3-hour dinner cruise features atmospheric candles and Christmas décor.
-Passengers get a panoramic view of the city while enjoying Germany specialties.
+Hop aboard a Rhine River cruise for an afternoon of holiday fun.
+The 2-hour cruise features atmospheric lights and Christmas décor.
+Passengers get a panoramic view of Dusseldorf while enjoying Germany specialties from the on-board bar.
 Find out more and book your spot!

 One of the best things about German Christmas Markets is the food – so, naturally, we ate as much of it as we could!
 While there is an array of cuisine to feast on at the Dusseldorf Christmas Markets, there are a few things that should not be missed.

 Gluhwein – Mulled Wine

 There is no other drink that ushers in the holiday season quite like Gluhwein.
 The hot wine is spiced with cloves and citrus…and is utterly delicious.
 Each market has at least one mulled wine vendor – and a special mug they serve it in.
 If you want to take it up a notch, try a cup of Feuerzangenbowle!